 This sheet calculates a water weighted average wholesale tariff and the avoided costs for the NAV site in the corresponding sections (which expand outwards to show detailed calculations).
 The "Final NAV tariff" section summarises the final tariff that will be applied on site.
-The Wastewater Calc works on a very similar basis.
+The "Wastewater calc" sheet works on a very similar basis.